Fabian-G/quest/docs/configuration.md

 # 1. It is the view that is displayed when no view is specified.
 # 2. The values set here serve as the defaults for other views
 [default-view]
+# The query for this view.
+# Usually you'll want the default-view query to match all (or all pending) tasks.
+# Making this too restrictive may be inconvenient sometimes.
+query = ""

 # A list of columns to be included in the output
-projection = ["line", "done", "priority", "completion", "creation", "projects", "contexts", "tags", "description"]
+projection = [ "line", "done", "priority", "completion", "creation", "projects", "contexts", "tags", "description"]

 # A list of tags, projects and contexts that should be removed
 # from the description column.